spryker/spryker-docs/docs/scu/dev/features/upgrade-verification.md

 # What to do when you see these warnings in the PR?

 In most cases, warnings come with specific information that helps you identify the class or file needed to fix the issue.
-Most of these issues are easily fixable by an IDE.
+Most of these issues are easily fixable in your IDE.